lerina/lerina.github.io/html/code/FiTCode/FiT⁄Code.md

 - Functions/Method    – Say what it does.
 What is the outcome?
 Why would I call this?
 - Variable            – Say what it contains.
 Why would I access this?

+* Testable code

+- Printing is detestable to tests.
+To make a function to be testable, Rather than print the item, have the function simply return the data we want.
+Now, we can test it.
+- Avoid Functional Complexities
+Simplicity is important.
+Break down tasks into manageable units, focusing on one function or feature at a time.
+- Tests should be atomic, focusing on specific behaviors and functionalities.
+Keep them short, enhancing readability and maintainability and easing the debugging process.
+Atomic tests pinpoint issues more precisely, facilitating quicker resolutions.
+- Write tests to test behavior, not implementation.
+- Write the Simplest Test Case first.
+Begin with the basics baby steps.
+Write the simplest test case that reflects the expected behavior.
+This sets a solid foundation, allowing you to build upon it and gradually handle more complex scenarios.
+- Refactor Regularly
+- Test failures is Development Feedback.
+Analyze the failure, pinpoint the root cause, and let it inform your development decisions.
+- Compiler error are Development Feedback.